 What happens if I violate probation for the first time in NJ?

-Criminal and Municipal Law Attorneys serving clients facing probation in Woodland Park, Wayne, Paterson and across Passaic County and Northern, NJ.
+Criminal and Municipal Law Attorneys serving clients facing probation in Little Falls, Woodland Park, Wayne, Paterson and across Passaic County and Northern, NJ.

 If you have been charged with a minor crime, there is a likelihood that you will be sentenced to probation instead of receiving jail time.
 Probation is also often ordered for those who have served jail time and are ready to reintegrate back into the community.
 Probation in New Jersey, which is court-ordered supervision, very often is part of criminal sentencing.
 It is imperative to follow the conditions of your probation in order to ensure that you do not succumb to New Jersey’s strict consequences for failure to comply with the terms of probation.

 The sentencing process of a court proceeding will include the provision of a number of rules for probation which a person must follow completely.
 They include

 - a probation officer to whom you must report regularly

 - employment throughout the course of probation

 - a set zone in which you may legally travel

 - depending on the nature of your charged crime, an interlock device on your vehicle